When I first started my law firm, I asked the attorneys I knew how they dealt with clients who wanted to pay by credit card.

 Online credit card payments

-While there are many available online credit card payment providers, we’ve put together a guide to choosing the best credit card processing service for lawyers.
+While there are many available online credit card payment providers, it can be overwhelming to know which one to go with.
+That’s why we’ve put together a guide to choosing the best credit card processing service for lawyers.

 In-person credit card payments